 Clutch size: Four to six eggs

-These frogs are active during the day, foraging in the leaf litter for their food.
+Giant Waxy Tree Frogs are active during the day, foraging in the leaf litter for their food.
 They move in short hops and are rarely still for more than a few moments.
 These frogs are solitary except for fighting and breeding.
 They are territorial, and will settle territorial disputes by having "wrestling matches".

-Mating is done during the rainy season by amplexus in which the male clasps the female while she lays her four to six eggs.
+Mating in Giant Waxy Tree Frogs is done during the rainy season by amplexus in which the male clasps the female while she lays her four to six eggs.
 He fertilizes these immediately after they are expelled before the jelly that surrounds them swells.
 All eggs are laid on the ground and are guarded by the parents until they become larvae.
 The male then attaches the larvae to his back by a mucous secretion and carries them to a small pool of water.
 Here they develop into tadpoles and eventually into frogs through metamorphosis.
 (Females have been observed fighting aggressively over males, the winner then begins the courtship.)

 Ants, termites and other small Arthropods (spiders, insects)